AnitaKivindyo/Beautiful-Soup/README.md

 # Beautiful-Soup
-Using Beautiful Soap to scarp images using HTML parsiing
+Using Beautiful Soap to scarp images using HTML parsing.